manish-107/CollegeCAT/documentation/ProjectFlow.md

 - **Login**:
-  - Lecturers must log in to the system.
+  - Lecturers must log in to the system. they can update there details
-- **Update Lecturer Details**:
-  - Lecturers update their details such as:
-    - Seniority
-    - Year they joined the institution

 ### 3. Timetable Coordinator: Subject Priority Selection Form